 How to make the pie crust (pâte brisée):

-- In a food processor: Mix flour with salt and place in the food processor.
-Add cold butter cut into small cubes and pulse few times until you obtain a mixture that resembles sand or bread crumbs.
+- In a food processor: Mix flour and salt and place in the food processor.
+Add cold butter cut into small cubes, and pulse a few times until the mixture resembles sand or bread crumbs.
 Do not overmix.
-Add water, one tablespoon at a time until mixture holds together.
+Add water, one tablespoon at a time, until the mixture holds together.

 How to make the sour(tart)cherry filling:

-- In a large bowl, place the sour cherries and add the mixture of sugar with flour.
+- In a large bowl, place the sour cherries and add the sugar-flour mixture.
 Mix everything together.

 How to assemble the pie: